 These staff speak the same language as survivors – making them feel safe and understood.
 They understand the cultural context and community challenges.
 They share the dream and commitment of bringing healing and hope to the communities that they live in.

 Murray and Ruth have a passion for seeing young women reach their potential.
 In 2006, Ruth began travelling to Cambodia to conduct intermittent vocational training for young women who had suffered human rights violations.
 By 2008, Ruth and Murray were challenged with the belief that a full-time training program that provided the opportunity for employment was greatly needed.
-So in July 2009, the Larwills moved to Cambodia with the backing and support of their home church, and the first BloomAsia Training Centre was established in Phnom Penh.
+So in July 2009, the Larwills moved to Cambodia and the first Bloom Asia Training Centre was established in Phnom Penh.

-“To see a girl smile and understand that she was created for a purpose and with value is what BloomAsia is all about.”
+“To see a girl smile and understand that she was created for a purpose and with value is what Bloom Asia is all about.”